Our People

 Gallery Manager

-Katrina is the Canberra Potters Gallery & Visitor Services Manager and responsible for running the gallery program and maintaining our high level of visitor engagement with Canberra Potters and Watson Arts Centre.
+Katrina is the Canberra Potters Gallery & Events Manager and responsible for running the gallery program and maintaining our high level of visitor engagement with Canberra Potters and Watson Arts Centre.
 Our Gallery Program, planned twelve months in advance, covers a full calendar year of exhibitions and activities with a primary focus on ceramic arts.
-As a community gallery access is available to various community
+As a community gallery access is available to various community organisations and local emerging artists within our gallery program.
+We are always on the lookout for new and engaging gallery and event opportunities and we welcome your enquiries.

 Sue Cant